Last Updated: December 13, 2024

 Conduct Stakeholder Analysis: Plotting the Course

 Before setting sail on any project, a wise captain assesses the crew and anticipates the challenges ahead.
-Similarly, project managers conduct a Stakeholder Analysis, a strategic and proactive approach that ensures the needs and concerns of all stakeholders are considered.
+Similarly, project managers conduct a stakeholder analysis, a strategic and proactive approach that ensures the needs and concerns of all stakeholders are considered.
 Like plotting the course on a nautical chart, this analysis enhances communication and collaboration, reducing the risk of stakeholder-related issues that could otherwise derail the project's success.

 Identify and Classify Objectives: Setting Sail with Purpose